MartaGuzmanAlarcon/MachineLearning_Projects/01_Supervised_Learning/02_Classification_Loan_Approval_Prediction/README.md

 ## Evaluation

 - **Model selection:** 5-fold stratified cross-validation on macro F1
-- **Holdout evaluation:** accuracy, macro F1, classification report, confusion matrix — the only point where predictions are checked against ground truth the model never trained on
+- **Holdout evaluation:** accuracy, macro F1, classification report, confusion matrix, the only point where predictions are checked against ground truth the model never trained on
-- **Subgroup check:** each subgroup's error count tested with a two-sided binomial test against the overall holdout error rate (14%), rather than judged by eye
+- **Subgroup check:** each subgroup's error count tested with a two-sided binomial test against the overall holdout error rate (14%), rather than judged by eye.

 ## Verified Results